anoma/namada/documentation/docs/src/user-guide/install.md

 **Ubuntu 18.04**: glibc has `v2.27` by default which is lower than the required version to run Namada.
 We recommend to directly [install from source](#from-source) or upgrade to Ubuntu 19.04, instead of updating glibc to the required version, since the latter way can be a messy and tedious task.
 In case, updating glibc would interest you this [website](http://www.linuxfromscratch.org/lfs/view/9.0-systemd/chapter05/glibc.html) gives you the steps to build the package from source.

-Now, that you have all dependencies installed you can download the latest binary release from our [releases page](https://github.com/anoma/anoma/releases) by choosing the appropriate architecture.
+Now, that you have all dependencies installed you can download the latest binary release from our [releases page](https://github.com/anoma/namada/releases) by choosing the appropriate architecture.

 >⚠️ Prebuilt binaries might not be available for a specific release or architecture, in this case you have to [build from source](#from-source).

+[fixme]: <> (update docker config as soon as Anoma is transferred fully to Namada)
 ## From Docker

 Go to [heliaxdev dockerhub account](https://hub.docker.com/r/heliaxdev/anoma) and pull the image.

+[fixme]: <> (update nix or remove it if it's not needed anymore)
 ## From Nix

 If you have [Nix](https://nixos.org/), you can get Anoma easily as a flake.
 For